Sachin Sarcoma Society

 The relatively uncommon toxicities that may result due to chemotherapy are as follows:

-Hypersensitivity and anaphylaxis: This usually manifests as a varying combination of urticaria (a type of skin eruption), shortness of breath, chest tightness, palpitations, sweating and a sinking feeling within a short time (minutes to hours) after starting chemotherapy.
+Hypersensitivity and anaphylaxis: This usually manifests as a varying combination of urticaria (a type of skin eruption), shortness of breath, chest tightness, palpitations, sweating, and a sinking feeling within a short time (minutes to hours) after starting chemotherapy.
 The treatment is immediate cessation of the chemotherapeutic drug and other supportive medications.
 It is an uncommon but potentially serious complication of chemotherapy and is unpredictable.
-It can happen due to any drug although some like paclitaxel, rituximab etc have higher propensity to cause hypersensitivity.
+It can happen due to any drug although some like paclitaxel, rituximab, etc have a higher propensity to cause hypersensitivity.
 This type of reaction can occur after the first or subsequent cycles of chemotherapy.
-Any prior history of allergy should be reported to your doctor.
+Furthermore, any prior history of allergy should be reported to the doctor.

 Kidney (Renal) Toxicity: Patients undergoing chemotherapy are prone to renal toxicity for a variety of reasons.
-Certain tumors (for e.g. some lymphomas and leukemias) can lyse rapidly after chemotherapy, leading to clogging of kidneys and failure.
-Some chemotherapy drugs like cisplatin and antibiotics like amikacin can cause direct injury to kidneys.
-With appropriate precautions like adequate hydration, urinary alkalinization and allopurinol, this complication can be prevented to some extent.
+Certain tumors (lymphomas and leukemias) can lyse rapidly after chemotherapy, leading to clogging of kidneys and failure.
+Some chemotherapy drugs, such as cisplatin, and antibiotics like amikacin can cause direct injury to the kidneys.
+With appropriate precautions like adequate hydration, urinary alkalinization, and allopurinol, this complication can be prevented to some extent.

 Lung (Respiratory) Toxicity: Patients undergoing chemotherapy are prone to develop upper or lower respiratory tract infections due to impaired immunity.
-These manifest as cough, fever, chest pain and shortness of breath.
-In addition to this, some chemotherapy drugs (most notably bleomycin) can cause direct injury to the lung, presenting as cough, shortness of breath and infiltrates on chest X-ray.
-You must report any of these symptoms to your doctor at the earliest.
+These manifest as cough, fever, chest pain, and shortness of breath.
+In addition to this, some chemotherapy drugs (most notably bleomycin) can cause direct injury to the lung, presenting as cough, shortness of breath, and infiltrates on chest X-ray.
+Patients must report any of these symptoms to their doctor at the earliest.

-Neurotoxity: Some chemotherapy drugs can cause direct injury to peripheral nerves manifesting as tingling, numbness, weakness of muscles and occasionally as constipation.
-The most commonly implicated drugs are vincristine, cisplatin and paclitaxel.
+Neurotoxity: Some chemotherapy drugs can cause direct injury to peripheral nerves manifesting as tingling, numbness, weakness of muscles, and occasionally constipation.
+The most commonly implicated drugs are vincristine, cisplatin, and paclitaxel.
 These effects are partially reversible after further exposure to the drug is stopped.
 In addition to this, other drugs like ifosfamide and high-dose cytosine arabinoside can cause central nervous system toxicity presenting as altered consciousness.
-Some drugs like cisplatin can cause hearing impairment particularly for high frequencies.
+Some drugs like cisplatin can cause hearing impairment, particularly for high frequencies.
 This is often related to the cumulative dose of the drug.

-Liver (Hepatic) Toxicity: Very occasionally chemotherapy drugs or antibiotics can cause toxicity to the liver, which can present as loss of appetite, jaundice and/or impairment of liver function tests.
-More commonly these abnormalities are due to involvement of the liver by the underlying cancer
+Liver (Hepatic) Toxicity: Very occasionally chemotherapy drugs or antibiotics can cause toxicity to the liver, which can present as loss of appetite, jaundice, and/or impairment of liver function tests.
+More commonly these abnormalities are due to the involvement of the liver by the underlying cancer